benjaminmayo/merchantkit/README.md

 ## Consumable Products

 `Merchant` tracks the purchased state of non-consumable and subscription products.
 Consumable products are considered transitory purchases and not recorded beyond the initial time of purchase.
-Because of their special nature, there is a special method in the `MerchantDelegate` for consumable products.
-This method is required to be implemented by applications that manage consumable products.
+Because of their special nature, they must be handled differently.
+Ensure you supply a `consumableHandler` when creating the Merchant.
+This can by any object that conforms to the `MerchantConsumableProductHandler` protocol.
+The protocol has a single required method:

 ```swift
 func merchant(_ merchant: Merchant, consume product: Product, completion: @escaping () -> Void) {